spraakbanken/swell-project/Normalization_guidelines.md

    det är många skillnader   &nbsp; &larr; Preferred change

-   det är stora skillnader   &nbsp; &larr; "stora" is further away from the original ("mycket")
+   det är stora skillnader   &nbsp; &larr; "stora" is more idiomatic but is further away from the original ("mycket")

    det är stor skillnad   &nbsp; &larr; The form of the content word is changed, which we regard as a bigger change